You are here

 We are also skilled in risk assessment and the mathematically modelling of disease, making world leading contributions to the West African Ebola and South American Zika epidemics.
 We have explored the vulnerability of refugee/migrant populations.
 We have also modelled low probability, high impact events such as risks to the water supply.

-The Emergency Response Department's Science and Technology group develops and applies specialist scientific and technical capabilities to identify, model and assess the potential risks posed to UK public health by newly emerging and infectious disease threats, including bioterrorism.
-The group also works with teams from across PHE on other health protection incidents and emergencies where needed.
-This includes research to better understand ahead of time the epidemiological, political, social and behavioural drivers that increase the risks such threats pose, and to suggest improved public health strategies to reduce them.
+UKHSA develops and applies specialist scientific and technical capabilities to identify, model and assess the potential risks posed to UK public health by newly emerging threats to health.
+This includes research to better understand ahead of time the epidemiological, political, social, and behavioural drivers that increase the risks such threats pose, and to suggest improved public health strategies to reduce them.
+These capabilities assist with policy, planning, public health countermeasures and communications for UKHSA, the Department of Health and Social Care and other government departments and agencies, and professional bodies and the public.